 For instance, Susan from Vancouver leveraged the tax advantages of her Whole Life Policy to stretch her retirement savings as far as possible and also to bequeath a huge amount of wealth to her family.
 A tax-free death benefit from the policy ensured that the inheritance of her children was going to be so much larger, with no heavy tax repercussions.

-There are a few Canadian Whole Life Insurance policies with the participation feature, by which they may receive dividends from the performance of the insurance company.
+There are a few Canadian Whole Life Insurance Policies with the participation feature, by which they may receive dividends from the performance of the insurance company.
 The dividends can take additional coverage, reduce the premium, or occasionally can be withdrawn in cash.

 A teacher in Saskatoon, Liam chose a participating Whole Life Insurance Policy and used the dividends to slowly increase his policy’s death benefit.
 This did not only increase his policy coverage over time but also boosted his cash value, therefore giving him more financial options as his needs grew.